 The choice of non-floating support designs in some Newtonian reflectors further complicates matters.
 Using more than a three-point adhesive system, or simply cork pads, on a non-floating cell often spells trouble (both are fine with floating cells).
 These construction shortcomings can introduce astigmatism, even in otherwise impeccably made mirrors.

-It’s important to keep in mind that improperly designed cells are common in many scopes but don’t affect performance as much as you think.
-The inadequate edge support of these cells is the main problem and causes astigmatism at the eyepiece, but this is often only visible when aimed low in the sky, where the view may not be sharp due to bad seeing conditions near the horizon anyway.
+It’s important to keep in mind that improperly designed mirror cells are common in many scopes but don’t affect performance as much as you think.
+The inadequate edge support of these cells is the main problem and causes astigmatism at the eyepiece.
+But this is often only visible when aimed low in the sky, where the view may not be sharp due to bad seeing conditions near the horizon anyway.

 For those facing issues with secondary mirrors, replacements are available.
 Companies like GSO, offered through Agena Astro in the USA, provide quality replacements.
 Antares Optics goes a step further, offering interferometer testing to different standards, as does Ostahowski Optical.